 - a.
 If a driver is signaled to do so from the safety car. - b.
-Under Articles 38.11 or 38.14 below. - c.
-When entering the pits, a driver may pass another car remaining on the track, including the safety car, after he has reached the first safety car line. - d.
+Under Articles 38.12 or 38.15 below. - c.
+When entering the pits, a driver may pass another car remaining on the track, including the safety car, after he has reached the first safety carline. - d.
 When leaving the pits, a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - e.
-When the safety car is returning to the pits it may be overtaken by cars on the track once it has reached the first safety car line. - f.
-While in pit lane, a driver may overtake another car only after the car being overtaken has moved from the fast lane to the slow lane or his pit box.
-Also, a car in the fast lane can continue past a car leaving its pit box or traversing through the slow lane as long as he does not effect the ability of said car to move into the fast lane.
+When the safety car is returning to the pits it may be overtaken by cars on the track once it has reached the first safety carline. - f.
+While in pit lane, a driver may overtake another car only after the car being overtaken has moved from the fast lane to the transition lane or his pit box.
+Also, a car in the fast lane can continue past a car leaving its pit box or traversing through the transition lane as long as he does not effect the ability of said car to move into the fast lane.
 Other than these two circumstances, there is no passing allowed in the pit lane.
 Passing is also prohibited in pit entry and pit exit. - g.
 Any car stopping in its designated pit box while the safety car is using the pit lane (see Article 38.10) may be overtaken. - h.
-If any car slows with an obvious problem. - 38.8 When ordered to do so by the Clerk of the Course the observer in the car will signal to any cars between it and the race leader that they should pass.
-These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 38.9 The safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him.

-Once behind the safety car, the race leader must keep within ten car lengths of it (except under Article 38.11 below).

-- 38.10 Under certain circumstances the Clerk of the Course may ask the safety car to use the pit lane.
+If any car slows with an obvious problem. - 38.8 If a car spins or goes off during a safety car deployment and can continue racing, that driver must move to the rear of the field before the restart. - 38.9 When ordered to do so by the Clerk of the Course the observer in the car will signal to any cars between it and the race leader that they should pass.
+These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 38.10 The safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him. - Once behind the safety car, the race leader must keep within ten car lengths of it (except under Article 38.12 below). - 38.11 Under certain circumstances the Clerk of the Course may ask the safety car to use the pit lane.
 In these cases, and provided its lights remain illuminated, all cars must follow it into the pit lane without overtaking.
-Any car entering the pit lane under these circumstances may stop at its designated pit area. - 38.11 When the Clerk of the Course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will, where possible, be displayed on the timing monitors and the car's lights will be extinguished.
+Any car entering the pit lane under these circumstances may stop at its designated pit area.
+Upon rejoining the field, the car must move to the rear of the line.
+Cars in pit boxes at the beginning of pit lane will be given preference over those at the end. - 38.12 When the Clerk of the Course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will, where possible, be displayed on the timing monitors and the car's lights will be extinguished.
 This will be the signal to the teams and drivers that it will be entering the pit lane at the end of that lap.